membrane/api-gateway/com.predic8.membrane.core/examples/router/lb-session/README.txt

 6. Create a cluster by typing "Default" into the input box and pressing "Add Cluster".

-7. Click on the link called "Default".

-8. Nodes are identified by host name and port.
+7. Nodes are identified by host name and port.
 Fill in the formular with "localhost" as host and 4000 as port and press "Add Node".

-9. Create another node with host name "localhost" and port 4001.
+8. Create another node with host name "localhost" and port 4001.

-10. Go to the command line and run the following command:
+9. Go to the command line and run the following command:

 start ant run-client -Dlogin=jim

-11. Take a look at the output of node 1 and node 2.
+10. Take a look at the output of node 1 and node 2.
 You will notice that only node 1 received requests.
 Thats because of the session id.
 Membrane sends messages with the same session id to the same node.

-12. Run the client again.
+11. Run the client again.
 You will notice that this time all requests will be send to node 2.